ESPRI-Mod/hermes-client/docs/usage.rst

 prodiguer-client-metrics-fetch-list
 ----------------------------

-Fetches list of all metric group names.
+Fetches list of all simulation metric group names.

 prodiguer-client-metrics-format
 ----------------------------